Frequently Asked Questions

 Q: What happens with lottery prize money that is not claimed?

 A: Unclaimed prizes on national games are returned to players through guaranteed Jackpots and Bonus draws.
-Unclaimed prizes on regional games are used to enhance existing prize structures, or are returned to the member provinces and territories as revenue.
+Unclaimed prizes on regional games are returned to the member provinces and territories as revenue.

 Where Does the Money Go?